awsdocs/aws-iot-sitewise-user-guide/doc_source/configure-source-authentication.md

 # Configuring source authentication<a name="configure-source-authentication"></a>

 If your OPC\-UA servers require authentication credentials to connect, you can define a user name and password in a secret for each source in AWS Secrets Manager\.
 Then, you add the secret to your Greengrass group and IoT SiteWise connector to make the secret available to your gateway\.
-For more information, see [Deploy secrets to the AWS IoT Greengrass core](https://docs.aws.amazon.com/greengrass/latest/developerguide/secrets.html) in the *AWS IoT Greengrass Developer Guide*\.
+For more information, see [Deploy secrets to the AWS IoT Greengrass core](https://docs.aws.amazon.com/greengrass/latest/developerguide/secrets.html) in the *AWS IoT Greengrass Version 1 Developer Guide*\.

 After a secret is available to your gateway, you can choose it when you configure a source\.
 Then, the gateway uses the authentication credentials from the secret when it connects to the source\.
 For more information, see [Configuring data sources](configure-sources.md)\.